 “We are consolidating all DRD’s Pacific island interests into a single vehicle for transparency and valuation,” said Mark Wellesley Wood, DRD’s chief executive in a conference call.
 You can see the live stock price here.

-DRDGold taking over Emperor – Gold prices can surge
+DRDGold taking over Emperor – Gold IRA at risk?

 Last year, DRDGold failed in a takeover offer for Emperor, only managing to acquire its current 45.33% stake.